CACI-IMG/ForecasterDocs/reference/Forecasting/Forecast-Models/Forecast-Models.md

 ![Interval Level Ribbon Models](imgs/Ribbon_ModelsInterval.png)

-Forecaster provides a range of models for using on interval level data.
+Forecaster provides a range of models specifically designed for use on interval level data.
 This section covers models that are specifically designed for interval data.
 These models are generally based purely on seasonality, without using additional business drivers.
 Other models such as Regression or Random Forest can also be used on interval data.
 Although those other kinds of models are used less frequently on interval data, they can be extremely useful when business drivers are present.

 {% hint style="info" %}
 It is generally recommended to use these specific interval level models for interval level data.
 If business drivers are available and relevant, these are generally defined at daily level, and can be more effectively used by daily level models.
 If daily forecasts are available, these daily forecasts can be used by the interval level models to define daily totals.